-There are 4 major steps in erythropoiesis, which I will explain.
+There are four major steps in erythropoiesis, which I will explain.

 Erythrocytes are derived in the red bone marrow from pluripotent stem cells that give rise to all types of blood cells.
 Myeloid stem cells are partially differentiated cells that give rise to erythrocytes and several other types of blood cells.

 Nucleated erythroblasts are committed to becoming mature erythrocytes.
 These cells extrude their nucleus and organelles, making more room for hemoglobin.
 Reticulocytes are immature red blood cells that contain organelle remnants.
 Mature erythrocytes are released into the capillaries.
 The pictures in this link and here show the steps of differentiation.

 These characteristics can be seen during erythrocyte maturation:

 • The cytoplasm volume increases

 • Initially, there is a nucleus and as the cell matures the size of the nucleus decreases until it vanishes with the condensation of the chromatin material.

 Regulation of Erythropoiesis

 Thinking logically you might suspect that because the primary function of erythrocytes is to transport O2 in the blood, the primary stimulus for erythrocyte production is low O2 levels.
 You would be correct, but low O2 levels do not stimulate erythropoiesis by acting directly on the bone marrow.

 Instead, it stimulates the kidneys to secrete the hormone erythropoietin into the blood, and this hormone in a domino effect stimulates the bone marrow to produce erythrocytes.